 A Dispute Resolution Interface

-When it comes to money, people often have a lot of questions and complaints, so users might have some disputes.
-This is why it’s essential to have a simple, easy-to-use interface that makes it quick and easy to get in touch with an issuing bank.
+When it comes to money, people often have many questions and complaints, so users might have some disputes.
+This is why it’s essential to have a simple, easy-to-use interface that makes it quick and easy to contact an issuing bank.

 If you’re building an API so that other businesses can use your solution on their platforms, you need clear strategies for versioning and upgrading.